Office of Multicultural Affairs

-Gabriela Theis and Kang Her will represent UW-Superior at the University of Wisconsin System's Women of Color Award Ceremony on October 18 at the University of Wisconsin-River Falls.
+Theis and Her were honored at UW-Superior Oct.
+2 for their work in education.
+They also represented UW-Superior at the University of Wisconsin System's Women of Color Award Ceremony on October 18 at the University of Wisconsin-River Falls.
 Each University of Wisconsin System campus selects one woman to receive this recognition each academic year.
-Due to the accomplishments of both Theis and Her, the sub-committee felt that both women should be recognized this year.
-There will also be an on-campus honoring ceremony on October 2, 2014 from 5:00 pm to 7:00 pm at the Multicultural Center, Old Main 232.

 "I feel humble and honored to be awarded with the Outstanding Woman of Color in Education award!
-In my life journey, I have had a lot of obstacles including living in extreme poverty, being a first generation college student, and being an immigrant in the United States.
+In my life journey, I have had a lot of obstacles including living in extreme poverty, being a first-generation college student, and being an immigrant in the United States.
 This award will remind me and inspire others with similar experience that there is success after struggles."
-Quote, Gabriela Theis.

 Copyright © The Board of Regents of the University of Wisconsin System